 The simple fact is that if you want your life to change, then you need to change your life.

 This article isn’t meant to be a prescriptive guide to getting to a point where you can become a tax-free global citizen.
-Everyone’s ideal is going to be different, and the steps that you need to take to get to that point will depend on your personal needs and goals.
+Everyone’s ideal will be different, and the steps you need to take to get to that point will depend on your personal needs and goals.

-What this article will discuss is the kinds of mindset changes that you need to make to truly escape the rat race, change your life, and live a Nomad Capitalist lifestyle.
+This article will discuss the kinds of mindset changes that you need to make to truly escape the rat race, change your life, and live a Nomad Capitalist lifestyle.

-Throughout this process, one of the things that I have learned is that escaping the rat race goes beyond just quitting your 9 to 5 and starting your own business.
+Throughout this process of exploring the world, one of the things that we have learned is that escaping the rat race goes beyond just quitting your 9 to 5 and starting your own business.

 There are actually many rat races that you’ll need to contend with as you develop your Nomad Capitalist lifestyle.

-However, to free yourself of these rat races, you need to first understand what they are and how you get caught up in them.
+However, to free yourself of these rat races, you must first understand what they are and how you get caught up in them.
 Some of them are obvious, but others are a bit more subtle.

 So, what are these rat races that you need to escape?